jordanlahipramelb/MemoryGame/README.md

 # MemoryGame

-Project to practice out javascript skills.
+Project to practice our javascript skills.